According to a recent article published by NPR last summer’s soaring mice population in the Northeast may suggest a surge in Lyme Disease this season.

 We can help keep you protected!

 Mosquito Squad of Boston Metro South deploys a dual approach to gain control over your property.
 It involves the use of our long-perfected mosquito & tick barrier treatment, which eliminates adult ticks and mosquitoes on contact.
 Our time-released formula creates a barrier on your property that continues to work for up to 3 weeks.
-Perfect for immediate results, our tick spray is a great solution to eliminating today’s tick problem.
+Perfect for immediate results, our tick treatment is a great solution to eliminating today’s tick problem.

 For long-term protection, we recommend tick tube implementation twice a year.
 Made to work with the tick’s natural life cycle, our tick tubes eliminate tomorrow’s generation of ticks today.
 Tick tubes are cardboard tubes stuffed with treated cotton, and mice take the cotton to their dens for nesting material.
 When larval and nymph ticks enter the den on the mice, they are eliminated on contact.
 Tick tubes are a great solution in areas where Lyme disease and other tick-borne diseases are prevalent.
 Ticks do not become infected with most tick-borne illnesses until they have their first blood meal from mice and other small rodents.
 By eliminating ticks at this phase of life, we limit the spread of Lyme disease and other tick-borne illnesses.